 -NEWSLETTER.
 Send out a monthly email newsletter highlighting your writing business and recent projects.
 You should also include quality editorial that will inform and entertain people who are reading it.
 In the newsletter, be sure to invite clients to book a consultation with you to get advice on a new piece of content they need.

-Angel Lebailly is a freelance writer working across a spectrum of industries (technology, arts, meditation, music, marketing, and more recently cannabis).
+Angel L. is a freelance writer working across a spectrum of industries (technology, arts, meditation, music, and marketing).